First appointed as a judge: 2011 (Nothern Cape)

-During her time at the Northern Cape High Court, Judge Violet Phatsoane has dealt with cases dealing with the messy confluence of politics and business interests in the province.
+As a high court judge, Phatsoane has dealt with cases involving the messy confluence of politics and business interests in the Northern Cape.

 A few years ago, she sentenced former Northern Cape ANC provincial chairperson, and pro-Jacob Zuma strongman, John Block, to an effective 15 years imprisonment after finding him guilty of corruption and money-laundering following an arduous four-year trial.

 In a 2015 judgment Phatsoane found that Block and Christo Scholtz, CEO of the Trifecta group of companies, had facilitated government leases exceeding R100-million all across the province in exchange for kickbacks.
 Scholtz had R60-million worth of assets confiscated.

 Sentencing was delayed after Block’s lawyers lodged a complaint with the Judicial Service Commission (JSC) alleging that Phatsoane had been influenced by Judge President Frans Kgomo.
 They alleged that a judge known to them had overheard a telephonic conversation between Phatsoane and Kgomo during which the latter had urged her to “convict the bastards”.
 Phatsoane had dismissed the bid for her recusal.